malikbensalem/Turo-web-crawler/README.md

 # Turo web crawler

-Turo is a car rental service that allows users to rent out their vehicles to other users.
+Turo (https://turo.com/) is a car rental service that allows users to rent out their vehicles to other users.
-Data is collected for each trip on https://turo.com/.
+Data is for each car that the users owns for example registration number and information about trips clients had for example price and mileage.

 ## Prerequisite